baijum/selenium-python/source/page-objects.rst

 .. note::

    Code in this chapter works and is quite self-descriptive, but a little description wouldn't hurt.
-If anyone interested, please send pull request in `Github
+If anyone is interested, please send pull request on `Github
    <https://github.com/baijum/selenium-python>`_.
 Here is an example
    implementation of the page objects pattern: https://github.com/baijum/pitracker/tree/master/test/acceptance